vitessio/website/content/en/docs/reference/errors/query-serving.md

 ---

 {{< info >}}
 These error messages are internal to Vitess.
-If you are getting REST errors from MySQL you can check them on this MySQL error [page](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
+If you are getting other errors from MySQL you can check them on this MySQL error [page](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
 {{< /info >}}

 | Error Number | Error State |  Message | Meaning |